mickfuzz/phd4/_posts/thesis_chapters/2023-2-15-Results-Missions.md

 Firstly how wide should reuse be imagined?
 To other coding projects?
 Or wider claims as with Wing's interpretation of CT.
  -->

+#### Game design to get under the hood - games as a design artefact

+As per Bruno - we are surrounded by designed objects.
+This process of making lifts the lid on that process.

+See example between helper and Pa in 2019-03-18 at the end.

 ## Final Section - Synthesis.